 By now you know that a business that accepts credits cards is a business that is likely to see better sales than a cash-only company.
 If your business accepts payments via credit card, you’ve likely dealt with the one trouble spot that comes with the territory: chargebacks.

+A chargeback is what happens when a cardholder disputes a charge on their credit card with the hope to receive a refund from the card insurer.
+When the card insurer believes the dispute to be justified, the merchant is then held responsible for the previously approved charge plus fees that come along with the dispute.
 While there are several circumstances in which chargebacks are warranted, such as lost or defective merchandise, there are other circumstances in which the card holder simply wants to get their money back regardless of the manner in which they received the item.
 The bad news is, too many chargebacks to your small business can cause a loss to revenue that’s more than substantial.

 Posted in Chargeback on Jul 12, 2018